roytang/blog/content/post/2010/05/elections-2010-my-ballot.md

 **Martin Bautista:** A successful doctor in the US, decided to come back to the Philippines to offer to serve the country.
 Focus: Healthcare, including reproductive health

-**Alex Lacson:** I have to admit, I'm only voting for him because of his book "12 Little Things A Pinoy Can Do To Help His Country.&#8221; I'm a sucker for anyone who is able to point out to Filipinos that change has to start with ourselves, even with little things.
+**Alex Lacson:** I have to admit, I'm only voting for him because of his book "12 Little Things A Pinoy Can Do To Help His Country."
+I'm a sucker for anyone who is able to point out to Filipinos that change has to start with ourselves, even with little things.
 It's good to have new faces in the Senate instead of just the same old trapos.
 Focus: education, employment.

 **Adel Tamano:** Originally I wanted to avoid voting for any NP candidates, given how ticked off I am by MV.
 But unlike the presidential race which is all-or-nothing, I prefer giving other parties some space in the senatorial race so that the Senate won't be a rubber stamp of the administration.
 Tamano is a good choice, he's another former educator (was head of the Pamantasan ng Lungsod ng Maynila) and adds representation for Mindanao